 Again and again, I’ve heard very smart bankers repeat three lies to one another.
 Now, I don’t think they’re “liars.”
 But I do think they’ve lost their grip on the truth.
-So, today, right here, I’m going to expose all three lies and “debunk” each and every one, so that you, dear reader, can inoculate yourself from them before you, too, are infected.
+So, today, right here, I’m going to expose all three lies and “debunk” every one, so that you, dear reader, can inoculate yourself from them before you, too, are infected.

 “Banking has become a commodity.”
 And its sinister sidekick “The only thing customers care about is price.”